- Beautiful interior

 The 2020 X7 is reasonably thrifty with fuel for its size.

-Despite its increased length and added heft, the 2020 BMW X7 doesn’t extract a high fuel-economy penalty compared to the related X5.
+Despite its longer body and added heft, the 2020 BMW X7 doesn’t extract a high fuel-economy penalty compared to the related X5.

 The EPA rates the 2020 X7 at 20 mpg city, 25 highway, 22 combined with a turbo-6 and all-wheel drive.
 That’s a 4 on our scale.